 To expand the existing carpentry and joiner training, woodworking machines and tools are needed.
 These are made available by the Tools To Work foundation.
-For the overhaul of these (second-hand) machines and tools and their shipment to Kenya as well as the first year salary of a trainer, € 4,500 is required.
-The Van Doorn Foundation is looking for donors and sponsors for this!
+For the overhaul of these (second-hand) machines and tools and their shipment to Kenya as well as the procurement of training material to start the training € 3,500 is required.

 Project information